-The above data gives the following information
+The data gives the following information

 - 1. The field is in the shape of a hexagon whose vertices are P, Q, R, S, T and L. - 2.
 PS is taken as diagonal - 3.
 Vertices Q and R on one side of the diagonal and the vertices T and L are on another side. - 4.
 The perpendicular drawn from Q to A is 40 m.
-Similarly other perpendiculars drawn from R, T, and L. - 5.
+Similarly other perpendiculars. - 5.
 In the field book the measurements are real and recorded from bottom to top. - 6.
 The field is divided into 2 triangles, 2 trapeziums.